-&lt;sup>15Regimes start and end on days, not years, although the V-Dem data are released at both daily and yearly granularity.
+15Regimes start and end on days, not years, although the V-Dem data are released at both daily and yearly granularity.

-&lt;sup>16For cases in which one or more raters reported a change in a variable value over the course of a year (i.e. they report more than one value for a single year), we interpolated the scores of the other coders to that date (i.e. we assumed that they would have coded that date as being the same as the rest of the year, as their coding suggests) and then estimated the latent value for that date within the framework of the overall model.
+16For cases in which one or more raters reported a change in a variable value over the course of a year (i.e. they report more than one value for a single year), we interpolated the scores of the other coders to that date (i.e. we assumed that they would have coded that date as being the same as the rest of the year, as their coding suggests) and then estimated the latent value for that date within the framework of the overall model.
 These estimates are available in the country-date dataset.
 The country-year dataset represents the duration-weighted average of all scores in a given country-year.

-identified by (other) country experts.
+collapsing approach treats their rating as an evaluation of the whole span.
+In doing so, we assume that these coders would not have changed their ratings across periods of stasis identified by (other) country experts.
 Thus, while our data reduction approach is generally a conservative decision, it does, in a sense, impute observations for experts with codings orphaned within a regime.
-We argue that this assumption is reasonable because experts should be qualified to identify periods of stasis within their countries of focus, but we hope to avoid making this assumption when more data are available, as we describe in section 7.
+We argue that this assumption is reasonable because experts should be qualified to identify periods of stasis within their countries of focus, but we hope to avoid making this assumption when more data are available, as we describe in section 8.